CastXML/pygccxml/docs/query_interface.rst

 Introduction
 ------------
 You parsed the source files.
-Now you have to do some real work with the extracted information, right? :doc:`pygccxml <pygccxml>` provides very powerful and simple interface to query about extracted declarations.
+Now you have to do some real work with the extracted information, right? pygccxml provides very powerful and simple interface to query about extracted declarations.

 Just an example.
 I want to select all member functions, which have 2 arguments.